Policy and Procedures on SIG Elections

 1. Nominating Committee

-By no later than 6th October of the year preceding an election, each SIG Chair is to appoint a Nominating Committee Chair.
-When the appointment is made, the SIG Chair should notify ACM Headquarters, and the SIG Viability Advisor of the appointment and provide the name, address, phone, and electronic mail address of the Nominating Committee Chair.
+By no later than 28th September of the year preceding an election, each SIG Chair is to appoint a Nominating Committee Chair.
+When the appointment is made, the SIG Chair should notify ACM Headquarters, and the SIG Viability Advisor of the appointment and provide the name, and electronic mail address of the Nominating Committee Chair.

 The Nominating Committee Chair is responsible for seeing that a slate of candidates exists by the date specified in the procedures below.
 The Nominating Committee Chair and/or the SIG Chair typically appoint other SIG members to the Nominating Committee.
 The Chair of the Nominating Committee should be someone knowledgeable in affairs of the SIG as well as the technical area that is the focus of the SIG's activities.
 Past SIG Chairs are frequently appointed to be Nominating Committee Chairs since they usually meet the above criteria and are typically not planning to run for another office.